top of page

 Tuesday, June 25, 6:00pm-7:30pm

-WIN: Envisioning Thriving Communities Today, and Looking Ahead
+WIN and Anti Racist DC: Envisioning Thriving Communities Today, and Looking Ahead

 Location: Cleveland Park Library, 3310 Connecticut Ave., NW